Inventory Management for Retail — Stochastic Demand

 To simplify the comprehension, let’s introduce some notations

-In the previous article, we assumed a constant deterministic demand; we’ll now introduce randomness to get closer to real demand.
+In the previous article, we assumed a constant deterministic demand.

 What could be the results with a normally distributed demand?